csu-tropical/csu-tropical/_posts/2023-09-28-Research-Scientist.markdown

 author: "Michael Bell"
 ---

 The CSU Tropical Weather and Climate research team led by Professor Michael Bell is hiring a Research Scientist I to conduct research that addresses fundamental aspects of understanding and prediction of tropical weather and climate with a focus in the areas of heavy rainfall and tropical cyclone genesis, intensification, and seasonal activity.
 The Scientist will also help support the team's media and outreach efforts, including maintenance and development of content for the group webpage, coordinating and conducting interviews with news media, and educational outreach.
 A PhD in Atmospheric Science or related field is required.
+For full consideration, please submit applications by 20 October 2023.
 The full job description and link to apply are at [https://jobs.colostate.edu/postings/133947](https://jobs.colostate.edu/postings/133947)

 <!--more-->